gahan-corporation/wyatt/doc/source/_sources/reference/translations.rst.txt

 Implicit exports
 ================

-Odoo automatically exports translatable strings from "data"-type content:
+Gerp automatically exports translatable strings from "data"-type content:

 * in non-QWeb views, all text nodes are exported as well as the content of the ``string``, ``help``, ``sum``, ``confirm`` and ``placeholder``